UPPMAX/programming_formalisms_intro/doc/index.rst

     - When you join the Zoom meeting, use your REAL NAME.

     - Please MUTE your microphone when you are not speaking and use the “Raise hand” functionality under the “Participants” window during the lecture.
-Please do not clutter the Zoom chat.
-Behave politely!
+    - Behave politely!
     - There will be breakout rooms used in the Zoom for some of the exercises.
 You will be randomly assigned to one of them the first day.
 The other days there will be defined groups.

     - Use **Zoom chat only**: